samirbanjanovic/That-Distributed-Integration-Engine/README.md

 ### Advanced Component Example

-Here's a comprehensive example of a file processing component that demonstrates best practices:
+Here's an example of a file processing component that demonstrates typical patterns:

 ```csharp
 public class FileProcessorComponent : IComponent